cee-money/GifTastic-Game/README.md

 Add a form to your page that takes a value from a user input box and adds it to your topics array.
 Then make a function call that takes each topic in the array and remakes the buttons on the page.
-Deploy your assignment to Github Pages.
-Rejoice!
-You just made something really cool.